This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 Expectation: about 5 to 8 hours per week until the end of the program.

 You are mentoring now.
 Guide, coach, review pull-requests, unblock the student, ensure students use Jira for task, bug and feature tracking, meet your student at least once or twice per week over a live one-on-one session (video conferencing and screen sharing is infinitely useful here).

 What if the student is done early?
 Student and mentor must determine other work that can be done and let the Jenkins Org Admins know.

 Mentors are expected to evaluate their student, while they continue to mentor them.
 Coding seldom completely stops during this period.

 Mentors are expected to: * ensure that the student creates a presentation and prepares a demo * ensure their student presents their project (presentation and demo) at a public meeting in the style of an on-line meetup.
-We record these presentation and publish them on youtube. * evaluate their student by comparing the student project plan with the actual code produced.
-There is usually great flexibility as we allow mentor and student to agree on what the expectation are in terms of features and content. * fill in the GSoC evaluation form and provide written feedback in that form to their student and to the Google GSoC organization.
+We record these presentations and publish them on YouTube. * evaluate their student by comparing the student project plan with the actual code produced.
+There is usually great flexibility as we allow mentors and students to agree on what the expectations are in terms of features and content. * fill in the GSoC evaluation form and provide written feedback in that form to their student and to the Google GSoC organization.

 This period is a good time to review the Jira tickets and prepare the tickets for the next coding phase.